AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/batch/cloud-storage.md

 The *[!UICONTROL Review]* step appears, allowing you to review your new dataflow before it is created.
 Details are grouped within the following categories:

-* *Connection*: Shows the source type, the relevant path of the chosen source file, and the amount of columns within that source file.
+* *[!UICONTROL Connection]*: Shows the source type, the relevant path of the chosen source file, and the amount of columns within that source file.
-* *Assign dataset & map fields*: Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.
+* *[!UICONTROL Assign dataset & map fields]*: Shows which dataset the source data is being ingested into, including the schema that the dataset adheres to.
-* *Scheduling*: Shows the active period, frequency, and interval of the ingestion schedule.
+* *[!UICONTROL Scheduling]*: Shows the active period, frequency, and interval of the ingestion schedule.

 Once you have reviewed your dataflow, click **[!UICONTROL Finish]** and allow some time for the dataflow to be created.